tkristinwilson/modelling-journal/pages/00-designing-for-ses.md

 ## Supporting Tools

-Support tools (stack in the middle) is a categorisation of the social-ecological systems research literature.
+Supporting tools (stack in the middle) is a categorisation of the social-ecological systems research literature.
 Much research has centered on case studies and there is a need to establish design patterns, design principles, and theory in order to apply knowledge more widely.
 This is a challenge for CAS knowledge as context is important, as is how a CAS is defined.